dev4inno/vendorgui3/README.md

 If you live in a country which uses a language with special characters (like almost all European countries) you should use a single-byte (8-bit) code page for your language.
 This ensures that the fields in the record are filled in their correct length.

-If this does not affect you (e.g. in the U.S.), you can change this line in th program:
+If this does not affect you (e.g. in the U.S.), you can change this line in the program:

 ![](img/image9.png)